The Irony of Cloud Security...

 According to my rudimentary and unscientific poll, 80% of people feel safer driving a car than flying a plane.
 In every case, they say the reason is that they “feel more in control.”
 Yet, according to the National Safety Council your odds of dying in a car are 1 in 492 but nearly 1 in 8,327 in plane.
 Flying in a plane you have a crew of professional pilots with dozens of years of experience at the controls.
 You ride in a plane that is religiously maintained and tracked throughout its entire life by certified professionals.
 You are flying in an air space actively managed by a dedicated system designed to keep you safe.
 Yet somehow we feel safer sharing the roads with those to text, apply make-up and read at 60 MPH.

 Why?
 Well perhaps it’s because when planes crash its big news and you will hear about it.
 How many of the thirty thousand or so car fatalities did you hear about in 2014?
-The same applies to with data security.
+The same applies to data security.
 When a major retailer gets breached its headline news for days.
 How often do we hear about the 600,000 laptops that get lost or stolen not to mention the countless cell phones and thumb drives?

 Legal information is by definition privileged and sensitive.